 Almost-sure winning and positive winning.
 An event is a measurable set of plays.
-For a partial-observation stochastic game, given strategies $\sigma$ and $\pi$ for the two players, the probabilities of events are uniquely defined [26].
-For a parity objective Parity(p), we denote by $\mathbb{P}s^{\sigma,\pi}(\text{Parity}(p))$ the probability that Parity(p) is satisfied by the play obtained from the starting state s when the strategies $\sigma$ and $\pi$ are used.
-The almost-sure (resp. positive) winning problem under finite-memory strategies asks, given a partial-observation stochastic game, a parity objective Parity(p), and a starting state s, whether there exists a finite-memory observation-based strategy $\sigma$ for player 1 such that against all strategies $\pi$ for player 2 we have $\mathbb{P}s^{\sigma,\pi}(\operatorname{Parity}(p)) = 1$ (resp. $\mathbb{P}s^{\sigma,\pi}(\operatorname{Parity}(p)) > 0$ ).
-The almost-sure and positive winning problems are also referred to as the qualitative-analysis problems for stochastic games.
+For a partial-observation stochastic game, given strategies σ and π for the two players, the probabilities of events are uniquely defined [25].
+For a parity objective Parity(p), we denote by $\mathbb{P}s^{\sigma,\pi}(\operatorname{Parity}(p))$ the probability that $\operatorname{Parity}(p)$ is satisfied by the play obtained from the starting state s when the strategies σ and π are used.
+The almost-sure (resp. positive) winning problem under finite-memory strategies asks, given a partialobservation stochastic game, a parity objective $\operatorname{Parity}(p)$, and a starting state s, whether there exists a finite-memory observation-based strategy σ for player 1 such that against all strategies π for player 2 we have $\mathbb{P}s^{\sigma,\pi}(\operatorname{Parity}(p)) = 1$ (resp. $\mathbb{P}s^{\sigma,\pi}(\operatorname{Parity}(p)) > 0$).
+The almost-sure and positive winning problems are also referred to as the qualitativeanalysis problems for stochastic games.

 Sure winning in three-player games.
-In three-player games once the starting state s and strategies $\sigma, \pi$ , and $\tau$ of the three players are fixed we obtain a unique play, which we denote as $\rho_s^{\sigma,\pi,\tau}$ .
-In three-player games we consider the following sure winning problem: given a parity objective Parity(p), sure winning is ensured if there exists a finite-memory observation-based strategy $\sigma$ for player 1, such that in the two-player perfect-observation game obtained after fixing $\sigma$ , player 3 can ensure the parity objective against all strategies of player 2.
-Formally, the sure winning problem asks whether there exist a finite-memory observation-based strategy $\sigma$ for player 2 we have $\rho_s^{\sigma,\pi,\tau} \in \text{Parity}(p)$ .
+In three-player games once the starting state s and strategies σ, π , and τ of the three players are fixed we obtain a unique play, which we denote as $\rho_s^{\sigma,\pi,\tau}$.
+In three-player games we consider the following sure winning problem: given a parity objective Parity(p), sure winning is ensured if there exists a finite-memory observation-based strategy σ for player 1, such that in the two-player perfect-observation game obtained after fixing σ , player 3 can ensure the parity objective against all strategies of player 2.
+Formally, the sure winning problem asks whether there exist a finite-memory observation-based strategy σ for player 1 and a strategy τ for player 3, such that for all strategies π for player 2 we have $\rho_s^{\sigma,\pi,\tau} \in \text{Parity}(p)$.

-REMARK 1.
-(EQUIVALENCE WITH STANDARD MODEL) We remark that for the model of partial-observation stochastic games studied in literature the two players simultaneously choose actions, and a probabilistic transition function determine the probability distribution of the next state.
+Remark 1 (Equivalence with standard model).
+We remark that for the model of partialobservation stochastic games studied in literature the two players simultaneously choose actions, and a probabilistic transition function determine the probability distribution of the next state.
 In our model, the game is turn-based and the probability distribution is chosen only in probabilistic states.
-However, it follows from the results of [9] that the models are equivalent: by the results of [9, Section 3.1] the interaction of the players and probability can be separated without loss of generality; and [9, Theorem 4] shows that in presence of partial observation, concurrent games can be reduced to turn-based games in polynomial time.
+However, it follows from the results of [8] that the models are equivalent: by the results of [8, Section 3.1] the interaction of the players and probability can be separated without loss of generality; and [8, Theorem 4] shows that in presence of partial observation, concurrent games can be reduced to turn-based games in polynomial time.
 Thus the turn-based model where the moves of the players and stochastic interaction are separated is equivalent to the standard model.
-Moreover, for a perfect-information player choosing an action is equivalent to choosing an edge in a turn-based game.
-Thus the model we consider is equivalent to the standard partial-observation game models.
+Moreover, for a perfect-information player choosing an action is equivalent to the standard partial-observation game models.

-REMARK 2.
-(PURE AND RANDOMIZED STRATEGIES) In this work we only consider pure strategies.
-In partialobservation games, randomized strategies are also relevant as they are more powerful than pure strategies.
-However, for finite-memory strategies the almost-sure and positive winning problem for randomized strategies can be reduced in polynomial time to the problem for finite-memory pure strategies [8, 21].
+Remark 2 (Pure and randomized strategies).
+In this work we only consider pure strategies.
+In partial-observation games, randomized strategies are also relevant as they are more powerful than pure strategies.
+However, for finite-memory strategies the almost-sure and positive winning problem for randomized strategies can be reduced in polynomial time to the problem for finite-memory pure strategies [7, 20].
 Hence without loss of generality we only consider pure strategies.

-2.2 Reduction of partial-observation stochastic games to three-player games In this section we present a polynomial-time reduction for the almost-sure winning problem in partial-observation stochastic parity games to the sure winning problem in three-player parity games.
+2.2 Reduction of partial-observation stochastic games to three-player games

+In this section we present a polynomial-time reduction for the almost-sure winning problem in partial-observation stochastic parity games to the sure winning problem in three-player parity games.